-- The main conclusions which can be drawn from our findings are: - 1.
-Gridded annual precipitation for nineteen rectangular regions distributed across the globe (GPCC version 7: 1901-2013) have been analysed for long-term persistence (LTP) using the Hurst coefficient, and eight regions have been shown to exhibit moderate LTP at the (0.5x0.5 degree) grid scale, with a mean H of 0.66. - 2.
+The main conclusions which can be drawn from our findings are.

+- 1. Gridded annual precipitation for 19 rectangular regions distributed across the globe (GPCC version 7: 1901-2013) have been analyzed for long-term persistence (LTP) using the Hurst coefficient, and eight regions have been shown to exhibit moderate LTP at the $(0.5 \times 0.5^{\circ})$ grid scale, with a mean H of 0.66. - 2.
 A major finding is that the Hurst coefficient increases progressively with the spatial scale of averaging of annual precipitation, to reveal much stronger LTP at the regional scale, with mean H found to be 0.83. - 3.
 A second major finding is that the Hurst Phenomenon for the annual Nile flows at Aswan can be explained by the enhanced LTP in average precipitation for the Blue Nile catchment, and not network aggregation as has previously been asserted. - 4.
-Teleconnections between annual precipitation in the eight regions and known large scale modes of variability in the climate system are analysed, and significant correlations are

-- found with the AMO, the PDO, the IPO and the SOI (the latter two being inversely correlated), reflecting long-term fluctuations in sea surface temperatures (SSTs). - 5.
+Teleconnections between annual precipitation in the eight regions and known large scale modes of variability in the climate system are analyzed, and significant correlations are found with the AMO, the PDO, the IPO and the SOI (the latter two being inversely correlated), reflecting long-term fluctuations in SSTs. - 5.
 Stepwise linear regressions of average global precipitation on average precipitation for the eight regions yields an explained variance of 72%, demonstrating their significant influence on average global precipitation.
 Regressing global precipitation on the AMO, PDO and SOI explains 56% of the variance. - 6.
-LTP in average annual Northern Hemisphere (NH) precipitation is missing (H=0.5), despite having a number of regions with strong LTP.
-LTP is stronger for the SH (0.70), and is weak at the Global scale (H=0.61). - 7.
-By analysing cumulative departure from the mean (CDM) plots and combining NH regions using area weighting, it is shown the long-term fluctuations in northern and southern NH regional precipitations effectively cancel each other out, resulting in no LTP at the NH scale.
-Global LTP reflects the relative influences of SH and NH precipitation. - 8.
-Several studies have shown that the reproduction of LTP by GCMs is deficient, and the results presented here could support diagnostic analyses of GCM simulations of regional historical precipitation, and therefore serve to improve predictions of drought severity in future climates.
+LTP in average annual Northern Hemisphere (NH) precipitation is missing (H = 0.5), despite having a number of regions with strong LTP.
+LTP is stronger for the SH (0.70), and is weak at the Global scale (H = 0.61). - 7.
+By analyzing CDM plots and combining NH regions using area weighting, it is shown the long-term fluctuations in northern and southern NH regional precipitations effectively cancel each other out, resulting in no LTP at the NH scale.
+Global LTP reflects the relative influences of SH and NH precipitation. - Several studies have shown that the reproduction of LTP by GCMs is deficient, and the results presented here could support diagnostic analyses of GCM simulations of regional historical precipitation, and therefore serve to improve predictions of drought severity in future climates.